Online Teaching Toolkit

 If you record to the cloud you can access the live link and the video file for 30 days.
 Recordings are automatically deleted after 30 days.
 You will receive an email reminding you that recordings will be deleted.

 Yes, you can download the Zoom recording files to your computer.
 You should do this within 29 days of the recording as all recordings will automatically delete after 30 days.

 - How can I get help using Zoom while I'm in a live session?

 - How do I record asynchronous lectures?

-You can use PowerPoint or Zoom to record asynchronous lecture.
-The following videos show you how to record and load the MP4 to Canvas using Panopto.
+You can also use a Zoom session to record asynchronous lecture.
 If you record in Zoom you can paste the video link into Canvas instead of uploading a file.

 Best practice for recording asynchronous lecture is to limit videos a maximum time of 10 minutes.
 If you typically lecture for 40 minutes in a 50 minute course, break down the lecture content into smaller videos for students to more easily digest.